domRiddle/ASF/IPC.md

 `{Structure}` can be any ASF or .NET Core structure qualified by its namespace and name, for example `ArchiSteamFarm.BotConfig`, `ArchiSteamFarm.GlobalConfig` or `ArchiSteamFarm.Json.Steam+Asset.`

 In the example below the actual result was trimmed to keep it clean - normally you'll get full structure returned, which is the main purpose of this endpoint.
-The resulting structure always includes all public and non-public fields and properties.
+The resulting structure always includes all public and non-public (but not private) fields and properties.

 ```shell
 curl -X GET /Api/Structure/ArchiSteamFarm.BotConfig